Psychoeducational Testing

 - You want one clear report that ties cognitive ability, academic skills, and attention together

 Related evaluations.
-If the central question is identifying a specific learning difference like dyslexia, see our learning disability & dyslexia testing.
-If attention is the main concern, our child ADHD testing may be the better starting point.
+If the central question is identifying a specific learning difference like dyslexia, see the learning disability & dyslexia testing.
+If attention is the main concern, the child ADHD testing may be the better starting point.

 What the process looks like